msivak/Hourglass/README.md

 -Time should be maintained on the Arduino because then it is OS independent and above all else we want the output the players see to be accurate
 -To handle turn extensions when time expires hitting the pause button will give the extension

-Processing features implemented:
-- Multiple windows that can be resized
-- Changing the background color
-- Movable config panel
-- Mode change between deathclock and timed turns
-- Change color of clock
-- Change font
-- Add fonts to data folder
-- Change font size using arrows
-- Turn extension length
-- Config panel hide/show
-- Resizeable windows
-- Pause Feedback
-- Position in window
-- Non-Arduino Mode
-- Serial connection with an arduino
-- Serial port choice fixed
-- Fit text to window or increase text size
-- Player names to input to Arduino
-- Direct time input for each player

-Processing features to implement:
-- Reset communication to Arduino
-- Config panel pop up on reset

-Arduino features implemented:
-- Serial communication
-- Countdown of time
-- Switching turns with a switch
-- Pausing with a button
-- Display to LCD
-- Switch turn LED feedback'
-- Ready to start mode
-- Sound issue
-- Display issues
-- Turn extensions done with the button
-- Holding down a button to reset

-Arduino features to implment:
-- Reset communication to Processing
-- Pausing from Processing to Arduino

-Abandoned Features:
-- Keyboard to arduino input
-- Color change for when time runs low

-Documentation to add:
-- BOM for parts
-- Installation instructions
-- Assembly instructions
-- Finalize code documentation